 How Amazon SQS Queues Work

-This section describes the types of Amazon SQS queues and their basic properties, the identifiers of queues and messages, and the various queue and message management workflows.
+This section describes the types of Amazon SQS queues and their basic properties.
+It also describes the identifiers of queues and messages, and various queue and message management workflows.

 - Basic Prerequisites

 - Standard Queues

 - Queue and Message Identifiers

 - Using Amazon SQS Message Attributes